Lightning-AI/pytorch-lightning/docs/source/extensions/logging.rst

 in the `hparams tab <https://pytorch.org/docs/stable/tensorboard.html#torch.utils.tensorboard.writer.SummaryWriter.add_hparams>`_.

 .. note::
     If you want to track a metric in the tensorboard hparams tab, log scalars to the key ``hp_metric``.
 If tracking multiple metrics, initialize ``TensorBoardLogger`` with ``default_hp_metric=False`` and call ``log_hyperparams`` only once with your metric keys and initial values.
 Subsequent updates can simply be logged to the metric keys.
-Refer to the examples below for how to set up proper hyperparams metrics tracking within the :doc:`LightningModule <../common/lightning_module>`.
+Refer to the examples below for setting up proper hyperparams metrics tracking within the :doc:`LightningModule <../common/lightning_module>`.

     .. code-block:: python